-To date, we have around 3,000 applicants on the Waiting List.

-Due to COVID-19 Pandemic, we implemented processes to ensure the health and safety of HCV Participants and our staff Leasing Operations Department and the following are still in place:
+To date, we have around 1,908 applicants on the Waiting List.
+Due to COVID-19 Pandemic, we implemented processes to ensure the health and safety of HCV Participants and our staff in Leasing Operations Department, and the following are still in place:

-- March 2020: closed the Housing Choice Voucher lobby and Inspection Unit lobby to customers and participants.
-Drop boxes were made available for participants and customers to deliver their documents. - Staff cubicles, lobby bay areas, and interview spaces were redesigned to have recommended social distance. - Sanitation of offices and shared spaces are were performed weekdays, 2x a day. - PPE was kept available on site for staff. - We continue to conduct all inspections.
-Biennial inspections were put on hold from April 2020 to August 2020. - All workspace stations where staff will interact with customers have an acrylic barrier.
+- Drop boxes were made available for participants and customers to deliver their documents. - Staff cubicles, lobby bay areas, and interview spaces were redesigned to have recommended social distance. - PPE remain available on site for staff. - We continue to conduct all inspections, include biennial inspections. - All workspace stations where staff will interact with customers have an acrylic barrier.